 Audio guides: € 5

-The Catacombs also offer guided tours every Thursday at 1pm.
+The Catacombs of Paris also offer guided tours every Thursday at 1pm.

 You can purchase a quick access ticket from their website here.
 Skip the line tickets include an audio guide for € 29.
 Quick access tickets for children between 4-17 years of age are € 5 without an audio guide.